roman-milk/roman-milk.github.io/becky-was-bad.md

+===

- ****** Becky At Fifty ****** byJust_Plain_Bob© There are friends, good friend, really good friends and best friends.
+There are friends, good friend, really good friends and best friends.
 Best friends can be both the best thing in your life, or the worst, depending on the day and the circumstances.
 Today I think I'm going to move Brad to the latter category.

  I met Brad when we were both seventeen although it was more than a year and a half later before I knew his name.
 We both played football, but on different teams.
 The two schools were cross-town rivals and the rivalry was an intense one.
 Our first meeting came when I broke out of the backfield on what looked like a clear run to the sticks when all of a sudden a train hit me and I found myself face down in the dirt.
 As I shook the cobwebs out of my head I grasped the hand that was extended to me and when I was up I saw it was a player from the other team.